Star Academy (Arabia)

-Star Academy Arab World or Star Academy Arabia, is a pan-Arab televised talent show, which has aired since 2003.
-The show features a group of young male and female candidates who are selected from a pan-Arab pool of more than three-thousand and are sequestered for four months in "The Academy," a four-story building in Lebanon, where they live, train, and compete against one another every week.
-The show became an instant success and an everyday much-watched event across the Arab world.
+Star Academy Arab World or Star Academy Arabia, is an Arab world televised talent show, which aired from 19 December 2003, to 29 January 2016.
+The show features a group of young male and female candidates who are selected from a pan-Arab pool of more than 3,000 and sequestered for four months in "The Academy," a four-story building in Lebanon, where they live, train, and compete against one another every week.
+The show became an instant success and every episode a much-watched event across the Arab world.